 After you have refreshed your menu, go to the "Add Content" menu where you should see your process.
 Take that process, drag it, and drop it onto the desktop.
 When you're done, close the "Add Content" menu and you should see that your process workflow has been added to your desktop.

-And that's how you go about defining Visual Process Flows and add them to your Sage ERP X3 desktop.
+And that's how you go about defining Visual Process Flows and add them to your Sage X3 desktop.

 For step-by-step instruction, check out this video demonstration: